Result: More AI citations, more qualified demand, stronger visibility across search + AI assistants.

 AI SEO (sometimes called Answer Engine Optimization or Generative Engine Optimization) is the process of structuring your content so AI systems like Google AI Overviews, Bing Copilot, and ChatGPT can easily interpret, reference, and cite it.

-Traditional SEO focused on ranking a webpage as a blue link.
+Traditional SEO for manufacturing focused on ranking a webpage as a blue link.
 AI SEO focuses on becoming the quoted answer.
 Search engine land, a leading news provider in the SEO space, has a great article that deep dives on GEO here.

 For manufacturers, this shift is critical: buyers will increasingly ask AI tools things like: